Zeeshan-Faiz/ZeePT-Chatbot/README.md

-# 🤖 ZeePT AI Assistant
+# 🤖 ZeePT RAG Chatbot

 A fully functional **Retrieval-Augmented Generation (RAG)** chatbot powered by **LangChain**, **FastAPI**, and **Streamlit**, all running on **free OpenAI-compatible models** via **GitHub Inference** with no credits required!